-Our Consolidated Balance Sheets include liabilities for environmental exposures of \$66 million at December 31, 2014, and \$58 million at December 31, 2013 (of which \$15 million is classified as a current liability at the end of each period).
-At December 31, 2014, the liability represents our estimate of the probable cleanup and remediation costs based on available information at 146 known locations and projects compared with 142 locations and projects at December 31, 2013.
-At December 31, 2014, 15 sites accounted for \$39 million of the liability, and no individual site was considered to be material.
+Our Consolidated Balance Sheets include liabilities for environmental exposures of \$69 million at December 31, 2015, and \$66 million at December 31, 2014 (of which \$15 million is classified as a current liability at the end of both 2015 and 2014, respectively).
+At December 31, 2015, the liability represents our estimates of the probable cleanup, investigation, and remediation costs based on available information at 145 known locations and projects compared with 146 locations and projects at December 31, 2014.
+At December 31, 2015, 14 sites accounted for \$42 million of the liability, and no individual site was considered to be material.
 We anticipate that much of this liability will be paid out over five years; however, some costs will be paid out over a longer period.

-At 11 locations, one or more of our subsidiaries in conjunction with a number of other parties have been identified as potentially responsible parties under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 or comparable state statutes that impose joint and several liability for cleanup costs.
+At 12 locations, one or more of our subsidiaries in conjunction with a number of other parties have been identified as potentially responsible parties under the Comprehensive Environmental Response, Compensation and Liability Act of 1980 or comparable state statutes that impose joint and several liability for cleanup costs.
 We calculate our estimated liability for these sites based on facts and legal defenses applicable to each site and not solely on the basis of the potential for joint liability.

-With respect to known environmental sites (whether identified by us or by the EPA or comparable state authorities), estimates of our ultimate potential financial exposure for a given site or in the aggregate for all such sites are necessarily imprecise because of the widely varying costs of currently available cleanup techniques, unpredictable contaminant recovery and reduction rates associated with available cleanup technologies, the likely development of new cleanup technologies, the difficulty of determining in advance the nature and full extent of contamination and each potential participant's share of any estimated loss (and that participant's ability to bear it), and evolving statutory and regulatory standards governing liability.
+With respect to known environmental sites (whether identified by us or by the Environmental Protection Agency or comparable state authorities), estimates of our ultimate potential financial exposure for a given site or in the aggregate for all such sites can change over time because of the widely varying costs of currently available cleanup techniques, unpredictable contaminant recovery and reduction rates associated with available cleanup technologies, the likely development of new cleanup technologies, the difficulty of determining in advance the nature and full extent of contamination and each potential participant's share of any estimated loss (and that participant's ability to bear it), and evolving statutory and regulatory standards governing liability.

 The risk of incurring environmental liability - for acts and omissions, past, present, and future - is inherent in the railroad business.
-Some of the commodities in our traffic mix, particularly those classified as hazardous materials, pose special risks that we work diligently to reduce.
+Some of the commodities we transport, particularly those classified as hazardous materials, pose special risks that we work diligently to reduce.
 In addition, several of our subsidiaries own, or have owned, land used as operating property, or which is leased and operated by others, or held for sale.
 Because environmental problems that are latent or undisclosed may exist on these properties, there can be no assurance that we will not incur environmental liabilities or costs with respect to one or more of them, the amount and materiality of which cannot be estimated reliably at this time.
 Moreover, lawsuits and claims involving these and potentially other unidentified environmental sites and matters are likely to arise from time to time.
 The resulting liabilities could have a significant effect on financial position, results of operations, or liquidity in a particular year or quarter.